 Shoppers Delight: The Skating Oval at The Shops at Don Mills

 We moms are shopping for dashing duds at Toronto’s upscale open-air mall, but things seem to be fitting a little snugly.
-So why not bring our skates and work our muscles on Canada’s only outdoor shopping mall ice surface?
+So why not bring our skates and work our muscles on an outdoor shopping mall ice surface?
 Even better, the small rink sits alongside food guru Rose Reisman’s Glow Fresh Grill and Wine Bar so after our exercise break, why not reward ourselves with lighter fare such as tapas and doll-size desserts, like key lime mousse in a tiny shooter glass?
 Now if only our waistlines could replicate!

 Insider Tip: This small rink is also great for kids, especially during holiday evenings when they can swirl around a Christmas tree all aglow, with “presents” underneath.

 Downtown Diversion: Lake Devo, Ryerson University

 When studying at Ryerson, the small but quirky Lake Devo rink, appointed with huge granite boulders from Muskoka, provided a welcome break from technology and deadlines.
 This two-timing rink (a small pond in warm weather) is especially beautiful at night when lit up by the new Ryerson Image Centre.
 Located at Devonshire Square at the corner of Victoria and Gould Streets.